-When a Scout has completed all of the requirements for a rank, he must appear before a board of review.
+When a Scout has completed all of the requirements for a rank, he or she must appear before a board of review.
 A board of review for the ranks of Tenderfoot through Life consists of three to six members of the troop committee.
 A board of review for the rank of Eagle Scout is determined by local policy.
 It can be comprised of a combination of troop committee members and district or council representatives, or it might be completely comprised of district or council personnel.

-A troop board of review is also required before an Eagle Palm is awarded to a Scout.
 Troops might also hold a board of review with a Scout who is not advancing or who is having some other difficulty within the troop.

 An advancement BOR is not a retest of requirements.
 The board may ask questions to determine if requirements were met though.
 So a BOR would not ask a Scout to make a camp gadget using lashings.
 Instead, they might say ‘Tell me about the camp gadget you made.”

 Talk about the Scout Oath and Scout Law.
 Give the Scout the opportunity to tell how he or she has lived these recently.
 Offer some praise when the Scout gives an example or two.
 This is also a good opportunity to help the Scout plan to achieve his or her next rank.
 What still needs to be accomplished for First Class or which youth leadership position is he or she interested in?
 Ask about interests and suggest some merit badges along those lines.